 However, in the process of starting a new business in Australia is essential to cover the follow aspects:

+Business Plan: A well-written business plan is an important tool because it gives entrepreneurs the ability to lay out their goals and track their progress, as their business begins to grow.
+Formulating a business plan should be the first step taken at the moment of starting a new business.
+It is also important to attract investors so; they can have a clear picture of the business they will invest in.
 Many businesses are created out of passion, and while passion can be a great motivator, it’s not enough to proof how much it worth to invest in the business.
 In fact, planning your steps and understanding exactly how you’re going to turn that vision into a successful business is perhaps the most important step, it is when you can tell the differences between concept and reality.
 Business plans can help you confirm that your great idea makes some sense in the business language.
+An additional and key element of your business plan is the Market research, that can offer a deep insight about your customers, your competitors, and your chosen industry.
+It will not only enlighten the entrepreneurs in their process of starting up a business, but it can also help to improve your knowledge about the existing businesses, their activities, marketing, advertising, and releasing new products or services.

 2. Right Business Structure: Choosing the right structure for your business is also crucial, as it has a direct effect on aspects such as:

-• Your level of control.
+Your level of control.

-• The amount of tax you need to pay.
+The amount of tax you need

-• Regulatory obligations.
+Regulatory obligations.

-• Health and safety requirements in the workplace.
+requirements in the workplace.

-• The level of personal liability you will incur.
+The level of personal

-• Perpetuality of your business
+Perpetuality of your

 3. Funding: Having sufficient working capital is a key aspect to keep your business finances healthy.
 On the other hand, not having enough working capital will have serious implications on the company’s future.
 Many businesses obtain external funding in order to gain enough working capital by doing that they expect to fulfil their growth ambitions.
 However, getting a loan can help to cover short-term funding needs but it is just a short term solution, while giving the business enough money, it can make it grow or even if you’re looking to expand your business to take it to the next level, you may need very well funding so you able to execute your business plans.